Efficient Learning of Accurate Surrogates for Simulations of Complex Systems: Discussion

-We presented an online learning strategy designed to produce valid surrogates for a chosen quality metric.
-The approach works well in generating surrogates for existing data and can also be applied with regard to future data.
-We demonstrated an application of online learning where the selection of training data is done with a sampling strategy and an iterative approach is applied to improve surrogate validity versus the chosen metric.
+We presented an online learning strategy to produce valid surrogates for a chosen quality metric.
+The approach works well in generating surrogates for existing data and can also be applied about future data.
+We demonstrated an application of online learning where training data is selected with a sampling strategy, and an iterative approach is applied to improve surrogate validity versus the chosen metric.

-We gave evidence that if the turning points of the model's response surface are known, a robust estimator (e.g. thin-plate RBF interpolation or a MLP neural network) should be able to create a surrogate that reproduces the behavior of more expensive model exactly.
-We presented an optimizer-directed sampling strategy that is effective at sampling the turning points of a model's response surface.
+We gave evidence that if the critical points of the model's response surface are known, a robust estimator (e.g., thin-plate RBF interpolation or an MLP neural network) should be able to create a surrogate that reproduces the behavior of a more expensive model exactly.
+We presented an optimizer-directed sampling strategy that effectively samples the critical points of a model's response surface.
 We then compared the efficiency of different sampling strategies in learning surrogates that are valid for benchmark functions, even in the presence of newly sampled data.
-Note that if the surrogate was found to be invalid for newly acquired data, our online approach can be used to improve it iteratively.
+Note that if the surrogate was found invalid for newly acquired data, our online approach can be used to improve it iteratively.